Benjamin144/My-Resume/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iphone6 iPhone7, iPhone 8 iPhoneX, iPad, iPad Pro and Pixel 2XL
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the landing page background image appears to not fluidly stretchacross the extremities of the navigation bar.
+-   On some mobile devices the landing page background image appears to not fluidly stretch across the extremities of the navigation bar.
 -   A white gap can be seen down the sides of the landing page and navigation bar as a result looks wider
+-   Last link in Navbar can appear relatively obscure or pushed sidways out of view when when screen sizes are rendered for Moto G4, Galaxy S5 and Pixel 2.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   On Microsoft Edge and Internet Explorer Browsers....

 ## Deployment